fat/zoom.js/README.md

 ### WHY TO USE IT

 It's the best way to zoom an image.
 It transition/zooms in really cleanly, and then when you're done, scrolls away, [esc] keys away, clicks away… clean af.

+### WHERE TO USE IT

+This plugin ~probably~ works in all relevant browsers.
+If not, let me know.